yosang/microservice-architecture-pattern/readme.md

 - Product service owns product data.
 - Inventory service owns inventory data.
 - Each microservice is internally consistent.
-- No services reaches eachothers databases.
+- No services reaches eachothers data.
 - No service knows about the BFF or the API gateway and its logic.

 ### Architecture Design and Decision making questions